 Whenever the Cù Sìth protect someone, all who know about them know that the person who is protected is something special.

 Each clan has their own shade of purple to wear.
+This is mostly shown through the tartan claimed by each clan.
 Each clan has their own shade of blue eyes.

 Most all Galno have black hair, but some who embody summer have golden hair.

-They are led by three of the strongest clan Lairds: the MacKeltar, the MacGregor and the MacKinnion.
+The Clans are led by three of the strongest Lairds: the MacKeltar, the MacGregor and the MacKinnion.

 There are no female Grogochs.